ArtechFuz3D-Studio/clickonodoo/README.md

 This will pull the relative odoo version image from ghcr.io/clickonrefresh/clickonodoo and configure volumes, port mapping and configure postgresql.

-# Install.sh will install docker, docker compose and some other dependencies:
+# Install.sh will install docker, docker compose and some other prerequisites:
+comment out the lines for nodejs install if you do not intend to use odoo for development

 ```